 another co-occurring issue (substance use disorder, anxiety disorder or mood disorder), you not only tend to have more severe symptoms, you can also be more resistant to treatment

 .
-This can make it more difficult to achieve full recovery.
+This can make it more difficult to achieve full recovery when you are seeking mental health treatment for more than one diagnosis.

 No matter how many diagnoses you have, recovery is always possible.